tomas-go/Chess-Game-CSV/README.md

 ## Overview
 For this program all pieces of a chess game have been implemented with their movement and capture abilities.
 Moves that are illegal for the selected piece will not be done and will ask the user to enter a valid command.
 All movements are updated in "board.csv" using low-level reads and writes.
 ## How to Play
+All commands are to be made through the command line.
+### Commands
+- `show`
+    * Any player can use this.
+    * Shows the current board.